-The series continues in 2021 with sculptural objects created by Irene and Christine Hohenbüchler, a choice that seems natural given the gift of various works by these twins (mostly from the early 1990s) to Belvedere.
-The items on display include cribs with a cage-like feel to them, rising metal sculptures and a limestone sculpture like the one pictured above.
+Items on display include cribs with a cage-like feel to them, rising metal sculptures, and a limestone sculpture like the one pictured above.

 The Hohenbüchlers’ oeuvre spans various media, as evidenced by the objects in the exhibition and the Belvedere collection.